Syncano/syncano-node/docs/docs/building-sockets/users.md

 # About Users
 In Syncano you have database classes.
 Users are just another type of database classes and you should think about users as a specific model of database.
-The easiest way to manage users is by using Syncano socket named user-auth.
+The easiest way to manage users is by using Syncano Socket named [user-auth](https://www.npmjs.com/package/@syncano/socket-user-auth).

 ### Managing Users
-Thanks to built-in functionalities in user-auth socket you have access to following user actions:
+Thanks to built-in functionalities in user-auth Socket you have access to following user actions:

 - register user
 - login (authenticate)
 - update users data
 - delete user

-### How to create User
+### How to create a User

 ```js
 // syncano/<yoursocektname>/<endpointname>.js